King Mohammed VI Officially Opens Female Student House and Training Center

 The new training center will offer classes in literacy, dress-making and crafts (to help the women earn an income), and training to encourage children’s education.
 An on-site daycare will also be offered at the training center.

 In addition to the new opportunities for women in the fields of education and trade, the Minister of Social Development, Family and Solidarity recently gave an interview to the Global Post where she highlighted the achievements of the Moroccan government and King in helping to improve the lives of women.
 Nouzha Skalli discussed the new Family Code.
 This law helps to provide equal rights and responsibilities for husbands and wives.
 There is also a criminal code, which makes sexual harassment in the workplace illegal.
 These laws were created to help combat violence against women, a subject that, until recently, was considered taboo in Morocco.

 To read about, and to discuss King Mohammed VI and the Moroccan Royal Family, please visit this thread.Filed under Moroccan Royals

-Tagged Education, Mohammed VI, Women's Rights.
+Tagged Education, Mohammed VI of Morocco, Women's Rights.